Cartman34/android-CustomChoiceList/README.md

 This sample demonstrates how to create custom single- or multi-choice [ListView][1] UIs on Android.

 When a ListView has a `android:choiceMode` attribute set, it will allow users to "choose" one or more items.
-For exmaple, refer to `res/layout/sample_main.xml` in this project:
+For example, refer to `res/layout/sample_main.xml` in this project:

 ```xml
 <ListView android:id="@android:id/list"